Without a project scope, many projects fail, plain and simple.

 Author Basil S. Walsh was of the project management methodology that said this: “An intelligent plan is the first step to success.
 The man who plans knows where he is going, knows what progress he is making and has a pretty good idea when he will arrive.”

 There are some other specific benefits to having a project scope as well relating to clarity, focus, and organization as well.
 Let’s explore each in more detail.

-Having a project scope helps kick off a project with an organized roadmap for the ideal order of operations so that things flow smoothly in a logical progression with benchmarks along the way.
-This helps all stakeholders see their parts of the larger whole and saves the team from feeling like every decision is being made in a “pants on fire” manner.
+Having a project scope helps kick off a project with an organized project plan and project objectives so that things flow smoothly in a logical progression with benchmarks along the way.
+This helps all project stakeholders see their parts of the larger project life cycle.

 Guiding principles for determining project scope

 First, you need to know the “why” behind your project and the core elements that need to be in place for the project to be successful.
 This means starting with research and information-gathering to be sure you have a strong grasp on what the project really is.
 Don’t rush this step, take your time and get all the facts in place before moving ahead.